 Sapsin’s gym averages around 30 folks working out per day.
 With the creation of these workout pods, nine people can join a workout class while Sapsin, equipped with a face shield, can navigate through the cluster to monitor, encourage, and (from a distance) assist participants, allowing some semblance of what workout classes used to be like prior to the coronavirus pandemic.

 If one stands in the middle of the pods, they are about 10 feet apart from other pod-users.
 To further air safety and circulation, Sapsin noted that the AC in the gym is turned off and, instead, all of the gym doors are opened up, letting the fans inside push the air out.
 For those still being extra cautious (and rightfully so), Sapsin will continue to stream workouts online until a vaccination for COVID-19 is introduced.

 Sapsin’s gym isn’t the only one altering and innovating their space to accommodate for the current coronavirus landscape.
 Joe Kamar, owner of Urban 728 Yoga, is running their yoga classes with around 20 students when the room could usually function with 50 to 60.
 Komar stated that students enter four at a time, get a temperature check, wear masks until they get to their designated spot for their mats, and finally, once everyone is a safe distance apart, masks are removed and the class begins.

-As national gym and fitness center chains aim to reopen, Sapsin and Kamar are providing very good examples of how these locations can functionally operate while still keeping the health of patrons at the forefront of their practices.
+As national gym and fitness center chains aim to reopen, Sapsin and Kamar are providing very good examples of how these locations can functionally operate while keeping each guest safe during the coronavirus pandemic.
 Does working out in a pod sound outrageous or outrageously smart?
 Are you looking forward to getting back in the gym or are you sticking to the couch workouts?
 Let us know in the comments below!